Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Parallel Offering

-In the proof of \Cref{lem:paral_indep} we only use (P1) and (P3) from the rounding scheme by \citet{gandhi2006dependent}.
-These properties are not enough if we want to show that the dependent rounding outperforms the independent rounding when selecting the $k\geq 2$ elements with the highest weights (which holds, for instance, in Lemma \ref{lem:samplepath}).
-See \Cref{eg:negCorrelWorseThanIndep} in Appendix \ref{app:counterexample} for a counterexample.
+We note that \Cref{lem:paral_indep} analyzes each position in isolation, even if two or more positions are identical.
+In fact, our proof does not appear to extend to multiple identical positions.
+Indeed, our proof only makes use of properties (P1) and (P3) from the dependent rounding scheme of \citet{gandhi2006dependent}.
+We prove in \Cref{app:counterexample} that only using these properties is insufficient for proving an analogue of \Cref{lem:paral_indep} for multiple positions.

-Continuing with the main result, the following lemma will help establish the desired bound for each list, in which only the single candidate ($k=1$) with the highest weight will be hired.
-Both the correlation gap results and the rounding scheme mentioned in Appendix \ref{sec:known_results} are used in the analysis. \begin{lemma} For all $j\in[k]$, $\E(v^*_j(\Tilde{D})) \geq (1-1/e) L_j^*$. \end{lemma}
+Continuing with the main result, let $L^*_j$ denote $\sum_{i=1}^n v_{ij} y_{ij} p_{ij} $, so that the objective function of $\LP_\paral$ can be expressed as $\sum_{j=1}^k L^*_j$.
+The following lemma helps establish the desired bound for each {separate} list; note that at most one candidate is hired from each list.
+Both the correlation gap results and the rounding scheme mentioned in \Cref{sec:known_results} are used in our analysis. \begin{lemma} For all $j\in[k]$, we have $\E(v^*_j(\Tilde{D})) \geq (1-1/e) L_j^*$. \end{lemma} {The proof of this lemma is deferred to \Cref{sec:list_bound_pf}.}